-Care of the child with cancer goes beyond prescribing surgery, radiotherapy or chemotherapy.
-It includes measures to prevent or lessen any pain or discomfort which is associated with the disease or its treatment, and anticipation and management of the side effects of the treatment.
+Care of the child with cancer goes beyond prescribing surgery, radiotherapy, or chemotherapy.
+It includes measures to prevent or lessen any pain or discomfort associated with the disease or its treatment, and anticipation and management of the side effects of the treatment.

 Once the child's disease has been diagnosed and the extent or stage is known, the treatment team gets together to decide who will do what and when.
-The theory of modern management of cancer is very basic:
+The theory of modern management of cancer is basic:

-- The surgeon removes the tumor or biopsies the tumor (depending on the tumor type), if possible (applies only to solid tumors or lymphomas, not leukemia). - Radiation therapy to clean up remaining cancer cells in the area where the tumor was found; radiation therapy may be localized or given to the entire body.

-• Chemotherapy with antineoplastic medications may be given to kill off even invisible clumps of cells that have migrated elsewhere.
+- The surgeon removes the tumor or biopsies from the tumor (depending on the tumor type), if possible (applies only to solid tumors or lymphomas, not leukemia). - Radiation therapy to clean up remaining cancer cells in the area where the tumor was found; radiation therapy may be localized or given to the entire body. - Chemotherapy with antineoplastic medications may be given to kill off even invisible clumps of cells that have migrated elsewhere.

-Each of these types of treatment may be given alone or in a combination with one or both of the others.
-This depends on the type of tumor, its location, stage and numerous other factors like the child's general state of health and age.
+Each type of treatment may be given alone or in combination with one or both.
+This depends on the type of tumor, its location, stage, and numerous other factors like the child's general state of health and age.

-Nausea and vomiting are frequent treatment side effects, which have been lessened by the introduction of more effective anti-emetics (anti-nausea drugs).
-Less invasive local anesthetics, such as topical creams, rather than needles, have reduced the pain of many tests and procedures.
-Anti-anxiety medications and sedatives ease the anticipatory anxiety and pain frequently experienced with procedures such as bone marrow aspirations and spinal taps.
-Use of central lines and port-a-caths have reduced the number of needle punctures young patients must endure for blood sampling and intravenous treatment.
+Nausea and vomiting are frequent treatment side effects, which have been lessened by the introduction of more effective anti-emetics (antinausea drugs). -Less invasive local anesthetics, such as topical creams, rather than needles, have reduced the pain of many tests and procedures.
+Antianxiety medications and sedatives ease the anticipatory anxiety and pain frequently experienced with procedures such as bone marrow aspirations and spinal taps.
+Use of central lines and p-ort-a-caths have reduced the number of needle punctures young patients must endure for blood sampling and intravenous treatment.

 The treatment of cancer in children and teens is complex and requires a multi-disciplinary approach.
-Physicians, nurses, therapists (occupational, physical and respiratory), technicians, dietitians, pharmacists, child life workers, social workers, psychologists, teachers, volunteers and personal counselors work to maximize a young patient's physical and emotional well-being.
+Physicians, nurses, therapists (occupational, physical, and respiratory), technicians, dietitians, pharmacists, child life workers, social workers, psychologists, teachers, volunteers, and personal counselors work to maximize a young patient's physical and emotional wellbeing.